jackkelly75/DataScienceResources/TabularTransformers/README.md

 Extension of Tabular transformers - good selection of parameters (what works best as default and how to most efficiently tune them)
--alteration of the MLP that feeds out data - currently is on end to provide the information but could be improved
+-alteration of the MLP that feeds out data - currently is on end to provide the information but could be improved -ease of use - package/open source code that allows for ensembling and tuning of model efficiently